Comments and Complaints

 NHS Newham CCG and the services it commissions

-If you have a complaint relating to the way an NHS service has been commissioned, or you have been directly affected by a commissioning decision made by us, please contact the North and East London Commissioning Support Unit (NEL CSU) Patient Experience and Effectiveness Team, which is an NHS organisation who manage the complaints process on our behalf.
-They can be contacted on 020 3688 1666 or email: firstname.lastname@example.org
+If you have a complaint relating to the way an NHS service has been commissioned, or you have been directly affected by a commissioning decision made by us, please contact the Patient Experience Team at North and East London Commissioning Alliance (NELCA).
+They can be contacted on 020 3688 1666 or by email: ELHCP.firstname.lastname@example.org

 Can I get help and support with making my complaint?

 If you need support in making a complaint about a NHS service you can contact Healthwatch who provide a free and independent service that can help you with your complaint.

 Newham Healthwatch provides an NHS Complaints Advocacy Service.
 It is a free and independent service for Newham residents that can help you make a complaint about a National Health Service.